Art Along the Hudson

 WHAT OUR TRAVELERS SAY

 This trip was beyond my wildest dreams.
 Perfect in every way.”

 Should you wish to capture the indescribable beauty of the Hudson River Valley and view the lyrical interpretation of it by some of America's most revered artists while learning from excellent scholars, on a relaxing river cruise, this is the tour for you.”

 I loved the tour so much that 3 days after we returned home I signed up my husband and myself for another trip.”

 One of the most interesting and beautiful trips I have ever taken.”

-Jason LaFountain is an instructor in the Department of Art History, Theory, and Criticism at the School of the Art Institute of Chicago.
-He received his Ph.D. in the History of Art and Architecture from Harvard University, where his studies focused on American and British art and architecture from the sixteenth century to today.
+Jason LaFountain is Lecturer in the Department of Art History, Theory, and Criticism at the School of the Art Institute of Chicago.
+He received his Ph.D. in History of Art and Architecture from Harvard University, where his studies focused on American art from the sixteenth century to the present and early modern European art.
 He has received numerous fellowships, grants, and awards, including a Wyeth Fellowship at the Center for Advanced Study in the Visual Arts at the National Gallery of Art and a pre-doctoral fellowship at the Smithsonian American Art Museum.
-Jason is currently completing work on A Companion to American Art, a co-edited volume of thirty-five new essays about the study of American art in the early twenty-first century, to be published by Wiley-Blackwell in 2014.
+Jason recently completed work on A Companion to American Art, a co-edited volume of thirty-five new essays about the study of American art in the early 21st century, published by Wiley-Blackwell in 2015.
 His writings and reviews have appeared in American Art, caa.reviews, Common-Place, and The New England Quarterly, and he has contributed to Greil Marcus and Werner Sollors' A New Literary History of America (2009), Andrea Feeser, Maureen Goggin, and Beth Tobin's The Materiality of Color (2012), and William Barcham and Ronit Milano's Happiness or Its Absence in Art (2013).